 At $200/£180 – it is one of the more expensive fuzz pedals out there.
 But if you want a versatile pedal and beautiful heavy blues tones, it will make a brilliant addition to your pedal board.

-But there are times when either you don’t want that huge sound, or you are looking for more clarity when playing high gain and hitting big chords.
+There are times however when either you don’t want that huge sound, or you are looking for more clarity when playing high gain and hitting big chords.
 This is where the Fallout Cloud makes a great choice.

 Like the original Big Muff pedal, this also offers great value for money.
 It’s currently selling for around $110/£85, making it one of the cheapest fuzz pedals out there.